 June 25, 2014

-InGenius Prep: Can I hurt my medical school application chances by being involved in social media?
+InGenius Prep: How are med school admissions and social media related?
+Can I hurt my medical school application chances by being involved in social media?

 KevinMD: It’s unlikely that simply being involved with social media alone will hurt your medical school application chances.
 After all, the majority of your peers will already be on Facebook, Twitter, or have a blog already.

 However, if there is evidence of unprofessional behavior that reflects poorly on you, it will hurt your chances.
 Examples include foul language, lewd pictures, or inappropriate Twitter handles.
 Even if the evidence is deleted, some may remain on the Web forever on search engine archives.
 So it’s best to think before hitting “send” on a social network.

 Admission committees regularly comb through social media profiles, so remember that whatever you say and do before medical school can haunt you when you apply.

 InGenius Prep: Is there a way I can use social media to improve my medical school application?